stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

   - An item in `CONFIG_DB.BUFFER_PORT_EGRESS_PROFILE_LIST` table with the following profiles in the `profile_list`
     - `BUFFER_PROFILE|egress_lossless_profile` for `egress_lossless_pool`
     - `BUFFER_PROFILE|egress_lossy_profile` for `egress_lossy_pool`
+- Recalculate the sizes of shared buffer pool and shared headroom pool and configure them.

 After the flow has been successfully executed: